-In this 1903 speech, W.E.B.
-Du Bois describes his educational philosophy and in the process, contrasts his views with those of the Tuskegee educator Booker T. Washington who was then at the height of his power.
+In this 1903 article published in The Outlook, a New York magazine, W.E.B.
+Du Bois, then teaching at Atlanta University, describes his educational philosophy and in the process, contrasts his views with those of the Tuskegee educator Booker T. Washington who was then at the height of his power.

 THE RESPONSIBILITY for their own social regeneration ought to be placed largely upon the shoulders of the Negro people.
 But such responsibility must carry with it a grant of power; responsibility without power is a mockery and a farce.
 If, therefore, the American people are sincerely anxious that the Negro shall put forth his best efforts to help himself, they must see to it that he is not deprived of the freedom and power to strive.
 The responsibility for dispelling their own ignorance implies that the power to overcome ignorance is to be placed in black men’s hands; the lessening of poverty calls for the power of effective work, and one responsibility for lessening crime calls for control over social forces which produce crime.